GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 ## Data Action

 You will need to create a Genesys Cloud data action that will be used for disconnecting interactions.
 This can be called “Disconnect interaction”.
-To set up the data action, make sure you already have an active Genesys Cloud data actions integration setup and follow the steps below or import the action in your ORG.

 ### Create an OAuth client for use with a Genesys Cloud data action integration